sunetos/TextPlots.jl/README.md

 function is used for the label.

-Plots are scaled from min(f(x)) to max(f(x)) automatically; you cannot supply a range for the vertical axix.
+Plots are scaled from min(f(x)) to max(f(x)) automatically; you cannot supply a range for the vertical axis.